tkaryadis/squery-spark/README.md

 Clojure can do both, in simple way, simpler than all alternatives.

 Clojure is used because
-1. we can make domain specific language with it so we don't need SQL (has macros and its homoiconic making it ideal language to make DSL's )
+1. using Clojure macros, we can make a DSL
 2. its general programming language also
+3. DSL code and normal Clojure code can be combined
 3. runs on JVM like spark
 4. its dynamic simple and practical
 5. its functional allowing natural data processing
-6. it has tree syntax, and nesting is supported from the language syntax (not just line pipelines, but tree pipelines also)
+6. its syntax provides support for nested pipelines(tree pipelines) not just vertical pipelines

 This allows Clojure to be simpler and more powerful from all alternatives Java,Scala,Python,SQL.